Table of Contents

-- The unconscious: The conscious has no access to this part and maintaince a resistance to its contents: repressed traumas, surpressed desires.
+- The unconscious: the conscious has no access to this part and maintains a resistance to its contents: repressed traumas, suppressed desires, etc.

 Structure of the human psyche

-According to Freud, the human psyche is divided into three parts: id, ego and superego.
-The complex interaction between these three qualities is called psychodynamic.
+According to Freud, the human psyche is divided into 3 parts: id, ego, and superego.
+The complex interaction between these 3 qualities is called the psychodynamic.

 Ego: The ego develops from the id in the second half of the first year of life.
-The demanded satisfaction of drivers is postponed by the ego in a secondary process (planning and decision making) and thus regulated.
-Therefore, the ego provides its strengths to the accepted impulse: the “reality principle”.
+The satisfaction of drivers is postponed by the ego in a secondary process (planning and decision-making) and is thus regulated.
+Therefore, the ego provides its strengths to the accepted impulse: the ‘reality principle’.

-Defense mechanisms against fear in the psychoanalysis: Immune system of the psyche
+Defense Mechanisms against Fear in Psychoanalysis: Immune System of the Psyche

-The id, ego, and superego are in almost constant contact with each other and thus inevitably create fear.
-For example, impulses of the id are often experienced as foreign or threatening and want to be repressed by the ego.
-The ego subconsciously creates defense mechanisms as protection against this fear.
+The id, ego, and superego are almost in constant contact with each other and thus inevitably create fear.
+For example, impulses of the id are often experienced as foreign or threatening and the ego attempts to repress them.
+The ego subconsciously creates defense mechanisms against this fear.